Article thumbnail

 Custom avrdude with auto DTR reset and custom baud rate for Arduino boards

-As a result, I have recompiled the avrdude source under MinGW, for a custom build where the -c stk500v2 option now performs a DTR/RTS pulldown.
+To address this, the avrdude source was recompiled under MinGW, resulting in a custom build where the -c stk500v2 option now initiates a DTR/RTS pulldown.

-This should have the same functionality as the original avrdude, but with just the autoreset feature added to the stk500v2 programming selection.
+This custom build retains the functionality of the original avrdude, with the addition of the autoreset feature to the stk500v2 programming selection.
 This autoreset is not selectable, so if you might want to switch between DTR reset and the original behaviour, it might be best to keep two copies of the binary with different file names.

 If you have a similar application where this might be useful, please feel free to download and use it.